ClickerNZ/ED_Enhanced_T16000/README.md

 It includes;
 - MapAxis statements for all critical axes
 - Curve settings for all axes
-- Mapkey statements for every button (some don't do anything, but they are mapped)
+- Mapkey statements for every button (some don't do anything, but they are defined)
   * It uses layers to map up to 3 actions to many buttons
 - Associated BIND files
 - Game state engine which checks the game's status.json file every half second